-Staff recommends approval of the proposed rezoning to designate the subject property as historic as it is consistent with the Future Land Use Plan and surrounding development, meets the criteria specified for designation in the City's Code of Ordinances, and is consistent with Comprehensive Plan goals.
+Staff recommends approval of the request as it meets the criteria specified for designation in the City's Code of Ordinances and furthers goals in the Comprehensive Plan.
 The Historic Landmark will be known as the Schulz-Johnson House.

 Notification: